 Iceland's West Fjords are one of the most remote and beautiful parts of the country, where the fjords and mountains seem to stretch on endlessly.
 Tiny villages perch by the water and cliffs which are home to nesting seabirds rise sharply from the sea.

 On this fly-drive hug the coastline to the birdcliffs of Latraberg and north to the charming town of Isafjordur before returning to Reykjavik.
 We can tailor-make this holiday to include extra days in Reykjavik or South Iceland.

 Today spend the day at the Latrabjarg bird cliffs - Europe's largest bird cliff home to millions of puffins, razorbills, guillemots and gannets.
 There are several walking trails around the cliffs.
 As well as watching the birds swoop into and out of their nests, and the gannets plummet into the sea catching fish, you can simply enjoy the stunning views along the coast and out to sea.
 (B)

-From Patreksfjordur head north, stopping at the spectacular Dynjandi waterfall - an ideal spot for a picnic and then through the towns in Pingeyri and Flatyri before finishing in Isafjordur, the largest settlement in the West Fjords.
+From Patreksfjordur head north, stopping at the spectacular Dynjandi waterfall - an ideal spot for a picnic and then through the towns of Pingeyri and Flatyri before finishing in Isafjordur, the largest settlement in the West Fjords.
 An old fishing port with wooden houses and home to the Westfjords Heritage Museum, Isafjordur is a charming town seemingly on the edge of the world.
 (B)